 I don't know what your story will be.
-I did not know this Scripture at the time, but this Scripture seems to me to be saying something pretty close to that.
+I did not know this Scripture at the time, but this Scripture is saying something very close to that.

 Vv8,10 God is able to grace you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.
 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.
 Why don't you experiment with God a little bit?
+Just a little bit.